Automattic/vip-go-ci/README.md

 ### PHP Linting configuration

 By default, `vip-go-ci` will PHP lint any files modified by the current pull request.
 PHP linting is performed by running `php -l`.
-This can be changed to linting _all files_ in the current branch by setting `--lint-modified-files-only` to `false`.

-To use a different PHP interpreter than the system default to run , use `--lint-php-path`.
+To use a different PHP interpreter than the system default to perform PHP linting, use the `--lint-php-path` option.
 This should point to a PHP binary.

+To change to PHP linting _all PHP files_ in the current branch, set `--lint-modified-files-only` to `false`.

+The following PHP linting related options can be configured via repository config-file:

+#### Options `--lint-modified-files-only`

+The `lint-modified-files-only` option specifies whether `vip-go-ci` should scan all the PHP files in the repository (including already merged files) or files modified by the PR only.
+Due to performance concerns, the lint-modified-files-only option is enabled by default.

+It can be modified through the `.vipgoci_options` configuration file (see [here](#configuration-via-repository-config-file)).

+For example:

+> {"lint-modified-files-only":false}

 ### PHPCS configuration